paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 <details>
 <summary><strong>10.
 Pre-commit Hook Setup for Protected Branches</strong></summary>

-## 10. Pre-commit Hook Setup for Protected Branches
+## 10. Protected Branches

-This document explains how to set up a pre-commit hook to prevent accidental commits to protected branches.
+This section explains how to set up a pre-commit hook to prevent accidental commits to protected branches.

 ### What are Protected Branches?

 Protected branches are critical branches that should not receive direct commits.
 The branch management scripts (`mkbranch` and `rmbranch`) prevent deletion of:

 - `main`

 ### Setting Up a Pre-commit Hook

 A pre-commit hook prevents commits to these protected branches before they're pushed to remote.

 #### 1. Create the hook file